heydamianc/agave-framework/README.markdown

 `@HandlesRequestsTo` annotation can take a URI pattern and an optional HTTP method to match against.
 The URI pattern indicates which URL the handler method will field, based on the URL constructed by combining the protocol, port, context, and URI.
-The HTTP method is optional and may be used to define a more granular HTTP reques matching scheme.
+The HTTP method is optional and may be used to define a more granular HTTP request matching scheme.
 The URI pattern can be used in the following fashion (note that `http://localhost:8080/app/` will be used because a development environment is assumed, but these URI patterns will work with any context deployed to any hostname running on any port):
 <dl>